Lekensteyn/pacemaker/README.md

 # heartbleed.py
 This is an implementation that uses pacemaker for crafting packets.
-Protocols other than TLS (STMP/FTP/...) is not yet supported.
 It has the caveat that repeated requests need to establish a new connection for every attempt because the server immediately resets the connection after the first heartbeat response.